TCR would solve the palm oil conundrum. Photo © Ernest Zacharevic SOS Oil Palm plantation, Sumatra, Indonesia

 This would push business directly to seek out the lowest carbon options in their supply chain.
 The ability to purchase extra rations on an open market from citizens or businesses would minimise business failure when adaptation is not swift enough.

-The effects of Total Carbon Rationing would most likely be faster, cheaper and more efficient than any government carbon taxes, emissions trading scheme or pricing policy because it would include traditionally excluded sectors like aviation, shipping, inbuilt or imported emissions, public services or the military.
+The broad reach of Total Carbon Rationing offers faster, cheaper and more efficient outcomes than any government carbon taxes, emissions trading scheme or pricing policy because it would include traditionally excluded sectors like aviation, shipping, inbuilt or imported emissions, public services or the military.

 Rationing as opposed to carbon pricing or taxation schemes would be fair and equitable, in particular at the start as the carbon rationing could be set at a level high enough for all but the most profligate carbon users to adopt without disruption or hardship.
 In principle, rationing is fairer than taxation due to the burden of taxation falling proportionately more heavily on those with lower incomes.

-One of the significant advantages of Total Carbon Rationing is the continual dynamic update of the rations weight of all products and services as business becomes more carbon-neutral.
-The rations weight would display exactly how much CO2 in total was generated in the manufacture and supply of the product or service.
+One of the significant advantages of Total Carbon Rationing is the continual dynamic update of the rations charged for each and every product and service as business becomes more carbon-neutral.
+The rations on the price tag would display exactly how much CO2 in total was generated in the manufacture and supply of the product or service.
 It could be reduced by the vendors to reflect new greener business developments as they occur.
 This lends a dynamism to the decarbonisation process on a scale impossible to achieve by any traditional bureaucratic procedures.

-It could be implemented by central banks using already developed digital currency frameworks.
+It could be implemented by central banks using digital currency frameworks.

 It could be implemented unilaterally by a nation or within trading blocks by the creation of carbon borders with non-rationing trading partners, where the customs authorities act as proxy and impose the carbon ration on the importers at the border.